Manhattan

 New York City (212) 285-1110

-Pearly Penile Papules Treatment in New York
+Pearly Penile Papules PPP Removal in New York

-Medically speaking, pearly penile papules- or small, round lesions that form on the tip of a man’s penis- are nothing to worry about.
+Pearly penile papules are small, round lesions that form on the tip of a man’s penis.
+They are extremely common and are no cause for concern as they do not pose any medical risks.
 Cosmetically, however, they may be the cause of great concern and embarrassment for many men and their partners.
-Although they are not sexually transmitted diseases and are not contagious, penile papules can impose a psychological impact on patients who have them.
+Although they are not sexually transmitted diseases and are not contagious, penile papules can impose a psychological impact on patients who have them because they may get confused with genital warts, a sexually transmitted disease.

 Procedure CO2 Laser Fraxel